Josephson effect in an atomic Fulde-Ferrell-Larkin-Ovchinnikov superfluid: Josephson effect and single-particle tunneling

 The Josephson current thus oscillates in phase with a peak value $I_J^{\max } $.
 It is clear from the expressions (\ref{cf1}) and (\ref{cf2}) that correlation functions become roughly a product of two order parameters if we approximate the gap equation $\Delta (x)\propto \sum_\eta u_\eta (x)v_\eta ^{*}(x)$.
 This particular structure emphasizes the microscopic origin of the GL theory of Josephson effect.

 A simple expression for $I_J^{\max }$ can be derived when we assume identical uniform BCS superfluids in both wells, $I_J^{\max }=(\pi /2)\sigma _{NN}\Delta $, where $\sigma _{NN}=(V_0^2/\pi )[2m/(\hbar ^3E_F)]$ may be viewed as the conductance of a normal junction, with $E_F$ being the Fermi energy.
 Therefore the value of gap can be determined by measuring $I_J^{\max }$.
 In the presence of traps or inhomogeneous superfluids, one has to resort to the numerical calculations.
-Fig. 2 provides the most promising scheme, where a BCS superfluid is set in the left well as a reference system, while the order parameter of a FFLO superfluid in the right well is to be determined.
+Fig. 4 presents the maximum Josephson currents for identical BCS or FFLO superfluids in both wells.
+Roughly we find $I_{J,\max }\propto \left| \Delta(x_0)\right| $.
+A more promising scheme is provided in Fig. 2, where a BCS superfluid is set in the left well as a reference system, while the order parameter of a FFLO superfluid in the right well is to be determined.
 As a result of the flat distribution of BCS order parameter, we anticipate $I_J^{\max} \propto \Delta _{\text{FFLO}}(x_0)$, which is confirmed numerically.
 Therefore, the spatial inhomogeneity of FFLO phases can be precisely detected by Josephson effect at varying positions of the weak link.

-We are now in position to discuss the experimental realization of the atomic Josephson effect.
-The tunneling junction of two 1D Fermi gases sketched in Fig. 1a is most easily set up on an atom chip using a combination of static and radio-frequency magnetic fields that forms an adiabatic double well potential.
-This technique has already been applied successfully to create a matter-wave interferometry of 1D Bose gases \cite{schumm}.
-A narrow weak link between wells might be built up by the addition of a tight dipole dimple microtrap \cite{dimple} at a specific position.
-By tilting the bias field to displace the center of the axial traps, the position of the link can be effectively moved.
-Further, the inter-well distance $\sim 100$ $\mu ${\rm m} is sufficient large to allow an independent adjustment of the spin polarization in each well with a radio-frequency sweep \cite{expt}.
+This constitutes the main result of the present paper.